t-edson/phcontrols/README.md

 Only MySQL databases are supported.

-The library facilitates the connection to the database and the querys execution through several functions.
+The library facilitates the connection to the database and the queries execution through several functions.

 First of all, the connection parameters initialization must be done using DB_set_mysql():